 One of my Canadian friends recently told me that she would never purchase any security other than Treasury bills or Treasury bonds.
 Now, why so? what made her think that way?

-She further went on to explain to me how it had zero risks and how the interest rates are very favourable in terms of yield at maturity (treasury bills), how large they were and nowhere compared to any other investment.
+She further went on to explain to me how it had zero risks and how the interest rates are very favorable in terms of yield at maturity (treasury bills), how large they were, and nowhere compared to any other investment.
 I dare say she didn’t have her facts right.

 That’s because GICs usually offer a return that is measurably higher than Treasury bills, as in previous years before.

 Another amazing reason why you should consider a Guaranteed Investment Certificate (GICs) in your next investment and/or retirement plan is that it is the only security option that gives you the opportunity to diversify a stream of liquid assets and safe securities in your portfolios.

 What Are The GIC Types In Canada?

 So far, so good!
 I guess.
 So, I am assuming you have either made up your mind or are in the process of doing so, about investing in GICs.
 While I let you make up your mind, here are the top 5 types of GICs in Canada as well as their characteristics:

 1. Cashable and Redeemable GICs